 Point counter point, dogma counter dogma, authentic counter authentic.
 That is the perception of the religion debate.
 That is the historic recall – two protagonists on a stage, often the national and international stages, sometimes accompanied by their choirs.
 This perception persists from media content to public policy formation.

 There have also, always been the villagers.
 Deeply religious, their faith cyclically challenged and renewed, their practices shifting and adapted.
-They faithfully attend worship and provide their offerings to their god through their religion based rituals and institutions.
-On occasion they engaged the protagonists and choirs with the challenge of a popular, alternative voice who might survive to then take a place on the stage engaging in the public debate.
+They faithfully attend worship and an array of communal gatherings – provide their offerings to their god through their religion based rituals and institutions.
+On occasion they engaged the protagonists and choirs with the challenge of an alternative voice who might survive to then take a place on the stage engaging in the public debate.

 Advances in the religion and political realms, significantly in the last several hundred years, have given greater voice to the villagers and a growing number of leaders who have been able to galvanize and sustain a dialogue reflecting a widening range of beliefs and practices.
 All the while, the spotlight has remained on the protagonists, in spite of the wide ranging increase in the number and diversity of the voices of the villagers and their clergy.
 The media and politicized perception of point counter point persists.
 There has been no context from which to reset the perception of the landscape.
 Less point counter point, dogma counter dogma.
 The discord held the spotlight, as dialogue languished in the shadows.

 I have shared in the reshaped landscape formed and sustained by a 10 year Dialogue composed of 31 Dialogues.
 This is a Dialogue which has given voice to the vast clergy leadership and brought to the fore the decades of unheard conversations and fleeting dialogues that made these 10 years increasingly vibrant.
 Reframed, the religion sector extends the conversation about the nature of religion and religion in society, to the surrounding public square.